bos/stanford-cs240h/www/notes/monads.md

 class Applicative m => Monad m {- ... -}
 ~~~~

-The answer is basically "yes in principle, but for historical reasons,
+"Yes" in principle, but for historical reasons, "no".
-no".

 Monads and functors were introduced to Haskell around the same time,
 and I'm not sure the possible relationship between them was recognized